 Rabbi Koppell is very active in the greater Phoenix community.
 She has served as president of the Board of Directors of the East Valley Child Crisis Center and is Past President of the Board of Rabbis of Greater Phoenix.
 She helped to draft the City of Mesa’s ethics code and served on the Boards of the Jewish Family and Children’s Service as well as the Jewish Community Relations Council.

-Rabbi Koppell serves as a Chaplain (Colonel) in the United States Army Reserve, and was the first female Rabbi to serve in the U.S. Military.
+Rabbi Koppell serves as a Chaplain (Colonel) in the United States Army Reserve.
 CH Koppell was commissioned as a 2LT Chaplain Candidate in 1978.
-She is the Command Chaplain for the 807th Medical Command (Deployment Support) based in Salt Lake City, Utah.
+Upon her ordination in 1981, she became the first female Rabbi to serve in the U.S. Military.
+She is currently the Command Chaplain for the 807th Medical Command (Deployment Support) based in Salt Lake City, Utah.
 Her previous assignment was as the Command Chaplain of the 63D Regional Support Command.

 Chaplain (Col) Koppell has received many military awards, including three Meritorious Service medals, two Army Achievement medals, Army Physical Fitness Excellence awards, and an Army Commendation medal.
 She served a year of active duty in support of Operation Noble Eagle and was awarded the Global War on Terrorism medal for her service in Iraq in 2005.
 She is also a member of The Quartermasters Association Honorable Order of St. Martin.
 Chaplain (Col) Koppell spent Passover in Iraq in 2005 and Chanukkah 2005/2006 with Jewish service members in Kuwait and Afghanistan, and was deployed to Iraq for Passover 2006.
 She returned to Afghanistan in 2008/2009 and celebrated Passover in Kuwait in 2010 and 2014.
 In 2012 she was awarded the Legion of Merit by the 63D Regional Support Command.